- go to isrg.ntu on Facebook Follow @isrg_ntu ISRG on Twitter

 PAUSE video released (January 2013)

-The PAUSE project was finalised and submitted at the end of November, and as part of this the documents and software produced have been made available from the project website here.
-This contains links to the project reports, the training manuals and the software and instructions for use.
+The PAUSE project was finalised and submitted at the end of November 2013.
 Find out more about the project by watching the newly released video.